simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 #### Application flow

-So as we have seen in the previous section we have a lot of concepts and patters that we are using to structure the application.
+So as we have seen in the previous section we have a lot of concepts and patterns that we are using to structure the application.
 Before we go into the details of the implementation we will give a more coarse grained overview of the overall flow and the structure of the application.

-The application lets the user manage inventory items.
-The user can create an inventory item, change the name of the inventory item, check in and check out items from the inventory item, set the maximum quantity of the inventory item, and deactivate the inventory item.
+The application lets the user manage inventory items, where the user can

+* create inventory items
+* change the name on an inventory item
+* check in inventory items
+* remove inventory items
+* set and change the max quantity for the inventory item
+* deactivate an inventory item

-The user can also query the read side of the application to get the current state of the inventory item.
+The user can also query the read side of the application to get a list and a detail view for the inventory items.
 This is the same as in the original SimpleCQRS project.
-An extended domain example in Kotlin can be found here from ...
+Examples with more complex domains can be found in the list in the introduction.

 To give an overview of what is happening in the application we will go through the flow of the application.
 Starting with the user sending a command to the application.
 The command is handled by a CommandHandler, which is responsible for handling the command